chisophugis/lbd/source/runbackend.rst

   10010ns 00000208 : 10430000 R[04]=00000001=1          SW=00000000

 As above result, cpu0s.v dump the memory first after read input cpu0s.hex.
-After that, it run instructions from address 0 and print each destination register value in fourth column.
+Next, it run instructions from address 0 and print each destination register value in fourth column.
 The first column is the nano seconds of timing.
 The second is instruction address.
 The third is instruction content.